seemantic/seemantic/README.md

 * file deleted: remove in DB. at regular interval, clean VS from raw_hash not in db anymore
 * file renamed: (add+remove): perform add / remove, indexing will be instantenous because of raw_hash in VS
 * file added: add, then index, the update
-* file content changed, update then index, then update
+* file content changed, update current_version_raw_hash, then index, then update last_indexed_version_raw_hash
 * indexing algo changed (parsing, embedding, indexing): only a VS process -> add vectors / files with a new algo version.
 * indexing service started: recrawl all urls.
 * client ask global status: Download DB
-* client makes a query: query VS for a given algo, load files in DB with this raw_hash, return source docs from DB and parsed docs from VS.
+* client makes a query: query VS for a given algo, load files in DB with this last_indexed_version_raw_hash, return source docs from DB and parsed docs from VS.
--> HOW TO RETRIEVES FILES THAT HAS BEEN MODIFIED BUT NOT YET REINDEXED ?
-* client click a file: load file from uri in source, load parsed from VS, might not be consistent, we don't care.
+* client click a file: load file from uri in source, load parsed from VS using last_indexed_version_raw_hash, might not be consistent, we don't care.